JetBrains/lets-plot/future_changes.md

 ### Changed

 - [**BREAKING**] Dropped support for Python 3.9 as it is in the ["end-of-life"](https://devguide.python.org/versions/#unsupported-versions) of its release cycle.
 The minimum supported Python version is now 3.10.

 - Swing-Batik components are deprecated.
-Use the Swing/AWT components instead.
+Use the Swing/AWT components instead (doesn't affect Python users).

 ### Fixed